kuldeep7688/kuldeep7688.github.io/_experience/experience-02.md

 venue: "JP Morgan & Chase"
 date1: 04 June 2023
 date2: 26 August 2023
-excerpt: 'I worked on developing state of the art financial question answering system.'
+excerpt: 'I worked on developing state of the art financial question answering system using Retrieval Augmented Generation paired with advanced prompting techniques.'
 location: "New York, US"
 ---

-# Role
+## Role
 - Developed an end-to-end financial question answering system using Large Language Models (LLMs) on FinQA dataset
 - Designed a negative sampling method based on clustering, improving the RoBerta-Large based Retrieval model’s R@3 metric by 2.4% on test set.
 - Implemented Chain of Thought (COT), self consistency and self prompting methods for with GPT-3.5, GPT-4-turbo and PaLM2 Large Language Models.